 Some states, like New York, are more expensive to run a Statewide Criminal Search than say Rhode Island.
 Pricing fluctuates by state, as the state set the access fees, not the CRA’s.
 The same thing applies to the Motor Vehicle Report, where the individual state sets the fee.

-Does VeriCorp require commitment contracts?
+Does VeriCorp require a commitment contract?

 Do we require our clients to run a certain number of reports at a given time or within a year?

-When do we pay for the background checks?
+How do we pay for the background checks?